landscape-architecture-tudelft/Q22025/instructions.md

 ## The Survey

+### Schedule:

+09:00 Meet at the Bouwpup with bikes
+09:15 Bike ride to Berkelse Zweth Bridge https://maps.app.goo.gl/FzxvnyDABhWpaGQp7 09:45 Introduction to the landscape survey
+10:30 3D scanning excercise

+13:45 Meet in the studio with your 3D scans
+14:00 Downloading and processing data
+16:00 Presentation of results

 **Assignment per student-team:**

 Document at least 3 landscape elements that reveal the control systems and material culture in the polder landscape.